vaginessa/silencer/README.md

 ## Android Application
 Download the [signed APK](https://github.com/hauckwill/silencer/raw/master/android-application/app-release.apk) or compile one from source, then follow the setup instructions on your device.

+##Verifying Setup
+Once the above steps are completed, setup can be verified by sending a notification to your device.
+It will be mirrored to Chrome and appear exactly the same as it would without silencer, including dismiss support.
+On the Chrome extensions page with developer mode enabled, click the "Inspect views" button under PushBullet.
+In the window that appears, click console.
+In the console, there will be messages that begin with "Encrypted" followed by an encrypted string.
+This string contains notification data that would normally be sent in plain text.

 #Notes
 This is *very* experimental and may not work as intended, or at all.
 It was created solely as a challenge, but has been released because of demand.
 It was put together quickly, so expect some bugs.